ahmetaa/zemberek-nlp/morphology/README.md

 After this, Turkish suffix graph is generated, internal dictionaries are loaded and they are connected to related graph nodes.
-Because creation of this object takes time and consumes memory, a single instance should ne used throughout the life of an application.
+Because creation of this object takes time and consumes memory, a single instance should be used throughout the life of an application.

   You can add your own dictionaries or remove existing items during creation of the TurkishMorphology class.
 For example, you have a dictionary file *my-dictionary.txt* in this form: